-Growing inflation is one of the most serious issues that governments, monetary bodies, consumers and businesses are facing today.
-Many industries are having major problems due to rising inflation and the car industry is no exception.
-Rising costs for manufacturers invariably means that these costs have to be covered and it is usually the consumer who’s paying for it through increased prices.
-As a result the cost of car finance also goes up.
+Growing inflation is one of the most serious issues that car buyers and dealers are facing today.
+Many industries are having major problems due to rising inflation, and the car industry is no exception.
+Rising costs for manufacturers invariably means that money has to come from somewhere.
+Usually, the consumer is the one who ends up paying for it through increased prices.
+As a result, the cost of auto finance also goes up.

 What is Causing Inflation in the Car Industry?

+Fuel economy standards are another “green” policy that leaves a lot less “green” in customer’s pockets.
 Independent industry analysts in the US have stated in a report that strict new fuel economy standards in the US could damage the US car industry by pushing up costs too rapidly.
-At present in the US car manufacturers are expected to achieve a fuel economy average of 34mpg by 2016 but in 15 years time the proposed target is 60.1mpg.
+At present in the US car manufacturers were expected to achieve a fuel economy average of 35mpg by 2020.
+While this may not seem like much to somebody who likes buying smaller commuter cars, this average also includes larger trucks and SUVs.
+This often leads to car manufacturers putting turbochargers in cars to reduce the need for big 6-and-8-cylinder engines.
+The combination of turbochargers and undersized engines is a recipe for disaster.
+Both cause these engines to wear down faster than usual, leading to more frequent repair bills.

 What Higher Inflation Means for Consumers

-As a result of rising car prices and the higher cost of finance it is likely that consumers will keep their vehicles for a longer period of time.
-This may make sense for the buyer as modern cars are built to extremely high standards and have a long life span.
+As a result of rising car prices and the higher cost of finance, it is likely that consumers will keep their vehicles for a longer period of time.
+This may make sense for the buyer, as quality modern cars are built to high standards and have a pretty solid life span.
+Although, it can also be a detriment to those who don’t buy quality.
+Budget brands like Kia, Hyundai, Chrysler, and Nissan often come with harsh depreciation and rampant reliability issues.
+This means that people will end up owing more than their car is worth for a good portion of their loan.
+It also means that they will be paying for more repairs in the meantime.
+After their warranty ends, these buyers may even get stuck paying for a car that doesn’t even run!

-Another consequence is previously lower priced cars will move up the price scale.
+Another consequence is that many once-cheap cars will move up in price.
 This has been witnessed in parts of Europe already.
 It is expected that many new cheap cars will enter the market, built in Asia, where labor costs are lower.
-Manufacturing in the west will suffer because of this.
+Manufacturing in the west will suffer as a result.
 Countries such as India, China, Russia and Brazil are just beginning their automotive ages and they’re ramping up the production capacities.

-Unfortunately, the bottom line is probably higher costs for the consumer. the In the short term the car industry is facing many challenges with inflation perhaps being the greatest.
+Unfortunately, the unavoidable consequence is likely higher costs for the consumer.
+The car industry is facing many challenges, with inflation perhaps being the greatest.
 Increased costs need to be passed on somewhere.
 The consumer will bare the brunt of these increased costs through higher prices and more expensive rates of car finance.
-Compass Vehicle Services are one of the UK’s leading companies for car leasing with low credit.
-Check out their example cars and prices and make a quick application with same day response.